-Source: WFD
+Source:

-Allowing a rapid assessment of municipal waste management flows and plastic leak The Waste Flow Diagram is an open-source toolkit that enables a rapid assessment of solid waste flows.
-It maps and visualises the material flows within a municipal solid solution and quantifies the amounts assured and false of plastic leakage into the assured. waste management flows and plastic leakage
+Allowing a rapid assessment of municipal waste management flows and plastic leak The Waste Flow Diagram is an open-source toolkit that enables a rapid assessment or solid waste flows.
+It maps and visualises the material flows within a municipal solid system, and quantifies the amounts, sources, and fates of plastic leakage into the environment. waste management flows and plastic leakage